20+ Berks County Restaurants That Closed in 2022

 Pan Per Du – Belly Kitchen & Drinkery

 One of the coolest experiences we had this year was attending the Sunday Jazz Brunch at Belly Kitchen & Drinkery.
 It also featured one of my favorite entrees – the pan per du.
 It looked like French toast, and it essentially is, but instead of a white bread, it’s made with Green’s chocolate babka, a sweet kosher bread.
 After an egg wash and some time on the grill, it was topped with a salted caramel maple drizzle and served with a yogurt “smear” with pieces of Cinnamon Toast Crunch.
 It was a melt-in-your-mouth meal that was packed with flavor.
 And while Belly may have closed their kitchen at the Goggleworks, the Sunday Jazz Brunch continues at their new home, the Barley Mow in West Reading.
-Read Full Review
+Review: Belly Kitchen

 Lamb Burger – Other Farm Brewing Company